 Steven Piskor Knew Something Wasn’t Right.

-New bill will allow surveillance cameras in the rooms of nursing home residents
+The new bill will allow surveillance cameras in the rooms of nursing home residents.

 His elderly mother wasn’t herself.
 She seemed uncharacteristically distant and withdrawn.